QuangTo/QuangTo/ReadMe.md

 ## 💫 About Me:

-As an Automation Software Tester, I specialize in API, UI, and CI/CD testing. help team/company increase quality in any aspect by sharing testing knowledge to the team, enhancing team processes and building effective automation solutions.
+As a Software Test Engineer, I specialize in API, UI, and CI/CD testing.
+Helping team to increase quality in any aspect by sharing testing knowledge to the team and building effective automation solutions.

 ## 🌐 Socials: